tranthom618/portfolio/README.md

 1) Code structure was inferred or referenced from various coursework through the University of Toronto - School of Continuing Studies - Coding Bootcamp

-2) Template of reset.css was cited an online public license/domain from http://meyerweb.com/eric/tools/css/reset/
+2) Template of reset.css was cited from an online public license/domain from http://meyerweb.com/eric/tools/css/reset/

 ## License